Nabeghlavi

-Nabeglavi (also Nabeghlavi) (ნაბეღლავი) is a mineral water from Georgia.
+Nabeghlavi (ნაბეღლავი; also written Nabeglavi) is a mineral water from the village of the same name in Guria, Georgia.

-Georgian-Swiss joint stock company “Healthy Water” produces famous mineral water “Nabeghlavi” and spring water “Bakhmaro.”
-The company was founded in 1997 and by now is a leader of the local mineral water market.
+It's produced by the Georgian-Swiss joint stock company JSC "Healthy Water".
+The company was founded in 1997 and nowadays is the leader of the Georgian mineral water market, primarily due to Nabeghlavi, which they started bottling to "restore long time tradition".

-The new-found company's prime goal was to restore long time tradition of bottling Nabeghlavi mineral water and it was successfully gained.
-Thus, the story of establishing “Healthy Water” company leads back to the history of water Nabeghlavi.

-Bottling of Nabeghlavi mineral water was initiated in 1958, following the establishment of a health resort in ecologically pure environment of village of Nabeghlavi, which in turn was determined by revealing the water's unique curative properties.
-By that time water production output was small and the distribution area was rather limited.
+Bottling was initiated in 1958, following the establishment of a health resort in the village of Nabeghlavi, which in turn was determined by revealing the water's "unique curative properties".
+At the time however, water production was small and the distribution area rather limited, until JSC Healthy Water obtained license and took over, with quality and popularity increasing afterwards.

-Since JSC Healthy Water obtained license and took over the business, product quality and the output increased significantly and it became popular country-wide, gained appreciation of Georgian consumers and gradually a leading position on the market.
+There is also a Nabeghlavi Museum.